11 Ways to Transform Your Bathroom Into a Bathhouse

 No one likes dealing with knots, which is why it’s wise to keep a comb in easy reach if you have longer hair.
 This one from Crown Affair is great for getting out tangles and giving yourself a much-needed scalp massage while you’re at it.

-To really lock in moisture post-rinse or soak, body oil is unbeatable.
+To really lock in moisture after your soak, body oil is unbeatable.
 This aromatic one from Highborn (which smells like blue tansy and neroli) is infused with CBD to give your sore limbs some extra relief.